ksaverdekar3009/Cafe_Coffee_Day/README.md

 Website Link - https://ksaverdekar3009.github.io/Cafe_Coffee_Day/

-#Project Description:#
+Project Description:
-The Cafe Coffee Day project is a simple, responsive, and visually appealing website designed to showcase the offerings and ambiance of a coffee shop.
-Built using HTML and the frameset concept, the project serves as a basic yet functional example of how websites can be structured using frames for organizing content into different sections.
+Website design built using HTML and the frameset concept, the project serves as a basic yet functional example of how websites can be structured using frames for organizing content into different sections.

 #Key Features:#
 Frameset Structure: